Data Science.

 Regression

-A type of supervised learning, regression analysis in data science allows you to predict an outcome based on multiple variables and how those variables affect each other.
+Regression analysis allows you to predict an outcome based on multiple variables and how those variables affect each other.
 Linear regression is the most commonly used regression analysis technique.
+Regression is a type of supervised learning.

 Classification